A typical product management problem … what would you do with this launch dilemma?

 How would you handle this product management problem?

-WMD is a productivity enhancement feature which your customers have been clamouring for.
+WMD is a productivity enhancement feature that your customers have been clamoring for.
 Your top competitor already has it, the sales team is on your back to deliver it, and you have already announced it publicly.